sagar61205/Sales-forecast/README.md

 4. WAC: Shows the total wholesale and aquisition cost of all drugs/medicines for each supplier
 5. Sales: Shows the total amount of sales of all drugs/medicines by each supplier

-These are the major factors affecting the buy-margin value.
-Additonally, all the values are grouped with sales and parent suppliers number for a complete analysis of buy-margin value trend, seasonality, variability for parent supplier based on total sales.
+These are the major factors affecting the sales-margin value.
+Additonally, all the values are grouped with sales and parent suppliers number for a complete analysis of sales-margin value trend, seasonality, variability for parent supplier based on total sales.

 ## We helped the client by: